19aron98/Wind-Farm-Layout-Optimization/README.md

 # Wind Farm Layout Optimization

+This project focuses on optimizing the layout of a wind farm to maximize Annual Energy Production (AEP).
+Using a penalty-based gradient descent approach, the optimization considers wake effects, wind speed variations, and spatial constraints to ensure efficient turbine placement within a defined area.

 ## Project Objectives
 - **Maximizing AEP**: Place turbines in high wind-speed zones to maximize energy production.
 - **Minimizing Wake Losses**: Incorporate wake effect modeling to reduce energy losses due to turbine interactions.